nezamy/nezamy/README.md

 ### Senior Full Stack Engineer - Forus Invest (March 2023 - Present)

-- Spearheading the development of the backoffice platform and Investors/Borrowers dashboard, driving operational efficiency and enhancing user experience.
+- Spearheading the development of the back-office platform and Investors/Borrowers dashboard, driving operational efficiency and enhancing user experience.
 - Refactoring legacy codebase and optimizing performance, resulting in a 40% improvement in application response time.
 - Utilizing React, Next.js, and Chakra UI to build intuitive and visually appealing UI components for the Forus platform.
 - Architecting and implementing a robust notifications system, supporting real-time push notifications as well as SMS and email templates.
 - Collaborating closely with cross-functional teams to gather requirements, design scalable solutions, and ensure seamless integration of new features.
 - Conducting code reviews and providing technical guidance to junior developers, fostering a culture of code quality and best practices.
-- Keeping up-to-date with the latest industry trends and technologies, actively contributing to architectural decisions and driving innovation within the organization.
+- Keeping up-to-date with the latest industry trends and technologies, actively contributing to architectural decisions, and driving innovation within the organization.

 ### Senior Full Stack Engineer - Botter (May 2022 - Present)